Web page for CCSF Astronomy 1 Online, Spring 2009

-If you ever tried to send me messages to cbryja@ccsf.edu, I might not have received them.
-That address tends to fill with spam, and it often freezes up when it gets overfull.
-If you have any questions about this course, please e-mail me at claia@phch.org instead.
+If you ever tried to send me messages to cbryja@ccsf.edu, I am unlikely to have read them.
+That address tends to fill with spam, and it freezes up when it gets overfull.
+If you have any questions about this course, please e-mail me at claia.bryja@mail.ccsf.edu instead.

-I do not require students to check in when they register, so please don’t send me e-mail unless you have a question that needs answering.
-Also, once you gain access to the course, please only use the internal WebCT e-mail to contact me.
+I do not require students to check in when they register, so please do not send me e-mail unless you have a specific question that needs answering.

-Important Notice: This course requires a mid-term exam and a final exam that must be taken in person at the CCSF main campus.
-(Multiple times for taking these exams will be offered, so personal scheduling is not likely to be a concern.)
-Please do not enroll in this course if you cannot attend these exams in the months of March and May.
+Important Notice #1: This course requires a mid-term exam and a final exam that must be taken in person at the CCSF main campus.
+(Multiple times for taking these exams will be offered, so personal scheduling is not likely to be a concern as long as you are in the Bay Area during the mid-term and finals weeks.
+I also am able to offer alternative options in Sacramento to a small number of students.)
+Please do not enroll in this course if you cannot attend exams in mid-March and mid-May.

 I look forward to meeting everyone-- either on line or in person-- as this course takes off!